ashpool/ketchlip/README.md

 ### Indexing

-The script indexer.py reads the tweets.txt produced by tweet_scanner.py and creates and index, graph, and url lookup files.
+The script indexer.py reads the tweets.txt produced by tweet_scanner.py and creates index, graph, and url_lookup files.

 > run_indexer